Drexel-UHC/PNPopulationWeights/README.md

 ## Types of Weights
 We have created population based weights for all people within the Promise Neighborhood and for children between the ages of 0 and 17 for both 2010 and 2020 census tracts.
-Additionally, we created weights for all households within the Promise Neighborhood and households with at least child under the age of 18 for 2010 census tracts.
+Additionally, we created weights for all households within the Promise Neighborhood and households with at least child under the age of 18 for 2010 and 2020 census tracts.

-The 2020 household weights will be calculated when the census releases the 2020 files related to households at households with children at the census block level.

 ## Weight Purpose
 The weights are required because the Promise Neighborhood footprint does not align with census tract boundaries.